-Hatchlings use light and reflections from the moon to find their way to the water.
-Lights discourage turtles from nesting on the beach and cause confusion for hatchlings, putting them in danger...
+Hatchlings use the light from the moon to find their way to the water.
+Street lights discourages them from nesting on the beach and cause confusion, putting them in danger to head inland.

 Sea Turtle Nesting Season (March - October) is underway on Greater Fort Lauderdale's beaches -- and these ancient mariners need all the help they can get.
 Nearly 90% of sea turtle nesting in the U.S. occurs in Florida.
 From March through October these creatures will return to their home beaches to lay eggs.
 Greater Fort Lauderdale's coastal residents and beach visitors can help sea turtles during the nesting season by keeping beaches clean, being aware of nesting sites and reducing artificial lighting near beaches that can distract and confuse mothers and hatchlings.
 Sea turtle hatchlings use light and reflections from the moon to find their way to the water at night.
 Artificial lighting discourages adult females from nesting on the beach.
 Click here for info on Broward County Sea Turtle Conservation Program.

 Turtles deposit approximately 100 golf-ball size eggs, gently cover the eggs with sand and then they spread sand over a wide area to obscure the exact location of the chamber.
 They then leave the nest site and reenter the water.